scikit-hep/awkward/CONTRIBUTING.md

 ### The main-v1 branch

 The `main-v1` branch was split from `main` just before Awkward 1.x code was removed, so it exists to make 1.10.x bug-fix releases.
-These commits must be be drawn from `main-v1`, not `main`, and pull requests must target `main-v1` (not the GitHub default).
+These commits must be drawn from `main-v1`, not `main`, and pull requests must target `main-v1` (not the GitHub default).
 A single commit cannot be applied to both `main` and `main-v1` because they have diverged too much.
 If a bug-fix needs to be applied to both (unlikely), it will have to be reimplemented on both.

 ### Releases